This document describes the procedure for upgrading to the latest version of Confluence on Windows or Linux.

 - Currently use the EAR/WAR distribution to deploy Confluence into an existing application server, you can only upgrade manually.

 - Are moving to a different database you should upgrade using the installer first and then follow the procedure outlined in migrating to a different database.

-- Have a clustered instance of Confluence you should follow the procedure outlined in Upgrading a Confluence Cluster.
+- Have a clustered instance of Confluence you should follow the procedure outlined in Upgrading Confluence Data Center.

 otherwise you should follow the instructions below and use the Windows or Linux installer to upgrade Confluence.

 Step 2 Upgrade Confluence in a test environment

 We strongly recommend you recreate your production instance and test the upgrade in this cloned environment.

 - Create a snapshot of your current production Confluence environment on a test server - see Moving Confluence Between Servers for how to do this.

 - Follow the steps below to perform the upgrade on your cloned environment.